personification of Scandal

 A source of divinatory wisdom in ancient times, here applied to The Jupiter newspaper.
 [JM 2005]

-The name of a real street in London, on which is located the fictitious publishing shop to which Mr. Harding used to take his written music.
-This name consists of two Latin words, pater and noster, which can be translated as “our father;” this seems to be a reference to the Christian prayer the “Our Father,” or Pater Noster in Latin.
-It makes sense because Mr. Harding is a clergyman who studies and writes about Church music, and thus has certainly worked with the prayer in the past.
-[MD 2005]
+The name of a real street in London, on which is located the fictitious publishing shop which published Mr. Harding’s Church Music.
+This name consists of two Latin words, pater and noster, and refers to the Christian prayer the “Our Father,” or Pater Noster in Latin.
+The ecclesiastical echo of the street’s name befits both Mr. Harding’s profession and his publication.
+[MD 2005; rev. RR 2014]

 he hoped better things